officealexa2020/project/README.md

 •	dialogues.tsv — dialogue phrases from movie subtitles (negative samples).
 •	word_embeddings.tsv — word embeddings trained earlier with StarSpace on StackOverflow query data earlier.

-***Models Description***

-TF-IDF is used for training of the model
-Steps for execution of Chat Bot on Telegram

 ***Creating a Telegram Bot***